raganwald-deprecated/homoiconic/2013/01/practical-applications-of-partial-application.md

 # Practical Applications of Partial Application

-What is *partial application*?
+What is [partial application](http://en.wikipedia.org/wiki/Partial_application)?
 And most importantly, why do we care about it?

 ## Recap